If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 ClickFunnels 2.0 is robust with over 16 different tools — including a course builder, membership sites, and a full-blown CRM.
 They have a feature page that’s basically a landing page for every single one of those tools, complete with screenshots, descriptions, testimonials, and a CTA to “Start Your Free Trial Today.”
 Some businesses don’t give their feature pages the attention they deserve.
 Don’t make that mistake.
 Treat your feature pages like landing pages or sales pages and you’ll get better results.

-11. Mike Blankenship — For Professional Services
+11. Mike Blankenship Landing Page — For Professional Services

 The Takeaway: Think carefully about the brand image you want to display.